wawjr3d/jquery.autocomplete/README.md

 ####showFailure
-Whether or not to show a failure message when there are no results.
+Whether or not to show a `failureMessage` when there are no results.
 **Default:** true